iknowjason/AutomatedEmulation/README.md

 ## Features and Capabilities

 ### Important Firewall and White Listing
-By default when you run terraform apply, your public IPv4 address is determined via a query to ifconfig.me and the ```sg.tf``` file is updated automatically.
+By default when you run terraform apply, your public IPv4 address is determined via a query to ifconfig.me and the ```terraform.tfstate``` is updated automatically.
 If your location changes, simply run ```terraform apply``` to update the security groups with your new public IPv4 address.
-To change the white list for custom rules, update this variable in sg.tf:
+To change the white list for custom rules, update this variable in ```sg.tf```:
 ```
 locals {
   src_ip = "${chomp(data.http.firewall_allowed.response_body)}/32"